statichunt/statichunt/content/ssg/jekyll.md

 title: Jekyll
 page_title: Jekyll Themes
 weight: "4"
-meta_title: 70+ Best Free Jekyll Themes and Templates
+meta_title: 20+ Best Free Jekyll Themes In 2023
 description: "Do you want to find the best Jekyll theme?
 Jekyll is a straightforward, blog-aware static site generator that is ideal for personal, project, or organization websites."
 icon: /images/icons/jekyll.svg
 website: https://jekyllrb.com